frankrowe/geodash/README.md

 GeoDash
 =======

 A modern charting and mapping library for the web.
+(A D3 wrapper for lazy charts.)

 ![Image](test/geodashcharts.png?raw=true)